 From the rough or sand, this ball doesn’t lose spin, offering you premium control to settle your chip and pitch shots near the cup with far more consistency than any other 2-piece ball.

-A great ball for the average golfer, you’ll find the Titleist TruFeel delivers wonderful performance at the low price point.
+A great ball for the average golfer, you’ll find the Titleist TruFeel delivers wonderful performance at a low price point.

 Titleist Velocity